 Books may be borrowed for up to 3 weeks and can be renewed unless they have been reserved by another library member.
 They can be renewed up to 8 times either over the phone (0300 123 7739) or through the catalogue.
 You will need your library membership number and a PIN to renew via the catalogue.

 You can also borrow e-Books and e-Audiobooks and e-magazines free of charge.
 Cheshire East Libraries also have access to Braille books for children and adults, and foreign fiction titles; please ask a member of staff for details.

 Reading Well Books on Prescription aims to increase access to self-help materials free through libraries for people who suffer from a range of common mental health conditions, including anxiety, depression, phobias and some eating disorders.

-There is also a collection of titles for people living with or caring for someone with dementia, a list for people living with a long-term condition, and a list of titles for young people.
+There is also a collection of titles for people living with or caring for someone with dementia, a list for people living with a long-term condition, a list for children, and a list of titles for young people.